The Preferred Head Lice Clinic, Treatment and Lice Removal Centers

 Proper screening and swift intervention is the key to head lice control.
 Wide-spread “No Nit” policies at many public and private schools could keep your child at home.
 Urgent same-day or next morning appointments are available.
 Children and adults may quickly return to their classes or activities after a quick visit at our health clinic.

 One call to South Florida Family Health and Research Centers is all you need to have you and or your family free of head lice.

 South Florida Family Health and Research Centers, Lice Cleanique/ Lice Source Services is South Florida’s established Referral Source for Schools and Child Care Facilities.

 Interested in advancing the study, biology, and treatment of head lice?
 You may qualify for a current clinical research study.
-Call (305) 387-0051 or (954) 791-0711 for information on receiving free medical care and compensation for time and travel.
+Call our Head Lice Research Centers (305) 387-0051 for information on receiving free medical care and compensation for time and travel.